-- 4.76 Since the Third Review Conference, the Syrian Arab Republic declared possession of 27 CWPFs.
-Consequently, the total number of declared CWPFs worldwide is now 97, in 14 States Parties.
-Of these, all have been deactivated, with 72 having been destroyed and 23 having been converted for peaceful purposes, in accordance with the Convention.
-As at 28 February 2018, two facilities declared by the Syrian Arab Republic remain to be destroyed. - 4.77 All former CWPFs scheduled for destruction or conversion that have been converted or are under conversion are subject to systematic verification by the Secretariat.
-At present, 23 such facilities in six States Parties are subject to systematic verification. - 4.78 In accordance with Council decision EC-67/DEC.7 (dated 16 February 2012), which defines the verification measures applied to converted facilities more than 10 years after the issuance of a conversion certificate, 12 such facilities in three States Parties remain subject to verification.
-Pursuant to the same decision, the Secretariat has terminated the verification of seven former CWPFs since the Third Review Conference.
+- 4.78 Since the Third Review Conference, the Syrian Arab Republic declared possession of 27 CWPFs, which have now been destroyed.
+Currently, all of the 97 CWPFs declared by 14 States Parties have been deactivated, with 74 having been destroyed and 23 having been converted for peaceful purposes in accordance with the Convention. - 4.79 At present, 14 converted CWPFs in four States Parties are subject to systematic verification.
+In addition, five CWPFs (underground structures) located in the Syrian Arab Republic will continue to be subject to verification measures until 2020 in accordance with the "Supplement to the Combined Destruction and Verification Plans for Twelve Declared Chemical Weapons Production Facilities in the Syrian Arab Republic" (EC-M-40/DG.2/Add.1, dated 20 July 2014). - 4.80 In accordance with Council decision EC-67/DEC.7 (dated 16 February 2012), which defines the verification measures applied to converted facilities more than 10 years after the issuance of a conversion certificate, 10 such facilities in four States Parties remain subject to verification.
+Pursuant to the same decision, the Secretariat has terminated the verification of nine former CWPFs since the Third Review Conference.